The Four Seasons of the Chiropractic Career

 Welcome to Catch Up With ChiroTouch with Dr. Ronnie Simms.
 Tune in to this educational and inspirational podcast series for conversations with chiropractic's most influential speakers.

-In this episode, Dr. Stephen Franson, founder of The Remarkable Practice, breaks down the four seasons of the chiropractic career - launch, build, scale, and exit.
-He provides thoughtful examination on the importance of progressing through each season, the problems that can occur when progression stalls, and strategies for successfully maturing through each stage.
+In this episode, Dr. Stephen Franson, founder of The Remarkable Practice, breaks down the four seasons of the chiropractic career—launch, build, scale, and exit.
+He provides a thoughtful examination of the importance of progressing through each season, the problems that can occur when progression stalls, and strategies for successfully maturing through each stage.

 View Full Transcript